 Dangers for pregnant moms – Expecting moms should avoid treatment that involves high heat, like treatments that use steam, sauna or hot tubs.
 Instead choose a prenatal massage, facials, reflexology or aromatherapy.

 Infections – Some spas may not be as clean as you think and therefore can be a breeding ground for bacteria and fungi.
-Garden Retreat Spa recommends that the best way to reduce the chance of infection is to take a shower soon after your treatment and change into fresh clothing.
+Experts recommend that the best way to reduce the chance of infection is to take a shower soon after your treatment and change into fresh clothing.